 Beyond scarves, I use carefully curated reclaimed cotton and natural dyes to create bespoke, heirloom linens, giving new life to cast-off fibers that may have eventually found their way into a trash heap somewhere, wasted.
-Cotton and silk remnants make their way into beautiful, useful tea towels and ribbons.
+Cotton and silk remnants make their way into beautiful, useful napkins, table cloths, and ribbons.
 My prayer is that these become a part of a treasured celebration or something of value within the day-to-day chores of life.

 "Gather the pieces that are left over.
 Let nothing be wasted." -- John 6:12